Frequently Asked Questions

 Can I give or receive any form of (tangible or material) benefit in exchange for an ACF donation?

-No. Creative Partnerships Australia cannot receive donations through the ACF (nor provide a deduction) where the donor or an associate obtains, or would be expected to obtain, any benefit other than the benefit of a tax deduction.
+No. The ACF cannot receive donations (nor provide a deduction) where the donor or an associate obtains, or would be expected to obtain, any benefit other than the benefit of a tax deduction.

 A gift is defined as arising from ‘benefaction’.
 A donor cannot receive any tangible benefit in return for their gift, or expect or oblige the artist to give them a benefit.
 An ACF artist cannot offer a benefit as an incentive to donate.